Environmental Monitoring

 • Sites: 124 sites (20 schemes) – approx. 10,000 data points per year.

-• Method: Field testing and lab analysis.
+• Method: Field measurements and lab testing.

 • Data analysis: Data at potential impact sites compared with reference sites and long-term catchment trends.

-• Recent Initiatives: Investment in new testing equipment, and operator training for consistent sampling.
+• Recent Initiatives: Investment in new testing equipment and operator training for consistent sampling.

-Summary of water quality and water flow monitoring at Tasmanian Irrigation Sites 2023-2024.
+Summary of water quality and water flow monitoring at Tasmanian Irrigation Sites 2024-2025.

 n/a